engAmirEng/django-dynamic-storage/README.md

 Not even a bit!

-#### how?
+#### HOW?

-we are just using the django's built in `JsonField` instead of `CharField`  to store more data (init\_params output) in addition to the path to the file,
+We are just using the django's built in `JsonField` instead of `CharField`  to store more data (init\_params output) in addition to the path to the file.

-so no extra queries, no extra steps, no performance penalty
+so no extra queries, no extra steps, no performance penalty.